taiyangsu/frogpilot/README.md

   - "Standby Mode" that wakes the screen up between engagement states or when important alerts are triggered
   - Timer to automatically shut down after going offroad
 ------
-🚖 **Lateral Adjustments:**
+ **Lateral Adjustments:**

-  - Activate lateral control by simply pressing the "Cruise Control" button
+  - Activate lateral control by simply pressing the "Cruise Control" button, or LKAS button.
   - Force comma's auto tuning for unsupported vehicles
   - Lateral control won't disengage on gas or brake
   - Nudgeless lane changes with lane detection to prevent driving into curbs or going offroad